 I have gone through several systems of trying to maintain our floors.
 Of course, I try to brush the dogs daily, but let’s be real here, I would say it’s a 50/50 thing.
 I use a rhoomba daily, and that picks up about a cup and a half of hair each day.
 The rhoomba helps to keep the floors good enough until mop day, but there is still a fair amount of dust and hair even with that.
-I also usually sweep the kitchen every other day and vacuum our rugs weekly with our shark (which I highly recommend for hardwood/combination floors!).
-I also hand mopped and dusted with this microfiber mop and I had a few refills.
+I also usually sweep the kitchen every other day and vacuum our rugs weekly with our vacuum (which I highly recommend for hardwood/combination floors!).

 The Norwex Mop System basically consists of a Mop Handle, Mop Head, and an array of pads for different needs.
 You can build your collection over time.
 Here is a list of Norwex Mop System Products that I Own:

 - Norwex Mop System – I have both the large and small head